“Your beliefs become your thoughts,

 YOUR PRE-ROUND “TEAM TALK”

 You’ll often hear Jordan Spieth talk about his game in terms of “we did this..”, referring to his team of him and Michael Greller, his caddie.
 Unless you’re a Tour player, it’s unlikely you’ll have a caddie, so you have to create this positive team dynamic with yourself.

-Before a round, write down (on a 3×5 inch card) the words used to describe your optimal mental approach when you are playing your best golf.
+Before a round, write down (on a 3×5 inch card) the words used to describe your optimal mental approach for golf when you are playing your best golf.
 Take this with you to the course and read it aloud to yourself before you play.
 You can also look at it in between shots.

 Songs can also have a powerful effect as part of your pre-round ritual.
 Pick out songs you know will help lift your mood and get you in the right mindset.
 Play them while you are warming up.

 Remind yourself to “be grateful and thankful”.
 No matter how you play, you are outside on a beautiful day, getting the opportunity to hit some shots just like the pros.

 STAY POSITIVE IN THE FACE OF ADVERSITY

 I teach all my students to have an automatic verbal acceptance response to shots they’re not happy with or bad luck, such as a bad lie or bad bounce.
 Try to get into the habit of saying something positive after every shot.
 Think of what your coach or caddie would say.
 I’m sure it would be something like:

 “You’re a good enough player to recover from that”

 “even the very best players hit shots like that.
 The difference is they don’t let it affect them.”